Learning Fine-Grained Correspondence with Cross-Perspective Perception for Open-Vocabulary 6D Object Pose Estimation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work addresses the ambiguity inherent in unconstrained global matching for open-vocabulary 6D pose estimation.
-We have proposed FiCoP, a framework that transitions from noise-prone global search to spatially-constrained fine-grained correspondence learning.
-By integrating object-centric disentanglement and a novel patch correlation predictor (PCP) with a Cross-Perspective Perception (CPGP), our approach leverages a structural prior to filter environmental distractors, ensuring that feature matching is confined to topologically valid regions.
-This coarse-to-fine mechanism effectively bridges the gap between VLM-based semantic understanding and precise geometric alignment.
-Experiments on the REAL275 and Toyota-Light datasets demonstrate that FiCoP significantly outperforms state-of-the-art baselines, offering superior robustness against large viewpoint variations and background clutter.
-These findings confirm that explicit spatial constraints are essential for generalized perception, paving the way for reliable robotic manipulation in complex, open-world environments.
+We propose FiCoP, a framework for open-vocabulary 6D pose estimation that transitions from noise-prone global matching to spatially-constrained fine-grained correspondence learning.
+By integrating a Patch Correlation Predictor (PCP) and Cross-Perspective Perception (CPGP), FiCoP leverages structural priors to filter environmental distractors, effectively bridging the gap between VLM semantics and geometric alignment.
+Experiments on REAL275 and Toyota-Light demonstrate that FiCoP significantly outperforms state-of-the-art baselines under large viewpoint variations and background clutter.
+Future work will investigate 3D-aware vision-language foundation models and active perception frameworks to autonomously resolve ambiguity in highly occluded environments.

-In the future, we aim to investigate 3D-aware vision-language foundation models to further bridge the semantic-geometric granularity gap intrinsic to 2D pre-training.
-Additionally, we plan to extend FiCoP into an active perception framework, enabling robots to autonomously adjust viewpoints to minimize matching ambiguity in highly occluded and unconstrained environments.